Grab The Meic – Dealing With Homophobic Bullying

 On a daily basis, I get hit, kicked or tripped.
 They call me a ‘fa***t’ and a ‘dyke’.
 Nobody in college is willing to deal with the situation, and I don’t know what else to do.
 More people are now joining in, and it has gone up to 12 people bullying me now.

 Thanks for coming through to us at Meic.
 We’re sorry to hear that you are experiencing homophobic bullying in college.
 We can understand that you must be feeling angry and frustrated, and we are disappointed to hear that staff at the college don’t appear to have supported you or taken appropriate action to address and deal with the offensive, hurtful bullying behaviour.

 Have you talked to anyone else who could help and who you trust… your parents or carers maybe?
 They may be concerned and want to support you to take action on this.

 You have rights

-We hope this information has been useful to you, and that the bullying ends soon and you can continue college life in a more positive environment.
+We hope this information has been helpful to you.
+We hope that the bullying ends soon so that you can continue college life in a more positive environment.

 The Meic Helpline Team

 If you need to talk to someone about anything that’s bothering you, then call Meic to talk to a friendly advisor.